Easy Burrata Pasta With Burst Tomatoes

-This upscale burrata pasta with tomato, fresh basil, and balsamic vinegar comes together in under 20 minutes for a quick and easy date night dinner.
+This upscale but easy burrata pasta with burst tomato, fresh basil, and balsamic vinegar comes together in under 20 minutes for a quick and easy summer date night dinner.

 Ingredients